Orbital Welding | Pipe Welding | Tube Welding

 We can also supply Worldwide tuition, sub-contractors, spares and repairs for any Orbital Welder we supply.

-Trading for over 50 years, Westermans International has built up a huge knowledge of Orbital Welding Equipment which we now stock from our East Midland warehouse.
+Trading for over 50 years, Westermans International has built up a huge knowledge of Orbital Welding Equipment stocked at our warehouse in the centre of England.

 …You can learn more about these applications below